-Felix Cruz received a BFA in dance and choreography from Virginia Commonwealth University in 2010 and received an MFA in dance at Arizona State University in 2017.
+Felix Cruz received a bachelor of fine arts in dance and choreography from Virginia Commonwealth University in 2010 and received a master of fine arts in dance at Arizona State University in 2017.
 Cruz has toured nationally and internationally with choreographer Ishmael Houston-Jones for the revival of Houston- Jones’s piece THEM.
-Cruz is the artistic director for CRUZ CONTROL COLLECTIVE, which creates work that is a social commentary on the affect popular culture has on the world; through a queer lens.
+Cruz is the artistic director for CRUZ CONTROL COLLECTIVE, which creates work that is a social commentary on the affect popular culture has on the world through a queer lens.
 Liminal ______ is Cruz’s first artistic endeavor as a PAIR.